Crispy Pan-Fried Sweet Potato Fritters with Sweet and Spicy Dip

 The oil, in combination with the direct heat of the pan, cooks the inside while making the outside of the fritters crispy.
 The oil creates a barrier that traps steam inside the fritter, cooking it from the inside out.
 This trapped steam prevents the inside of the fritter from soaking up the oil, but the oil must be hot – around 350ºF – in order to do its job

-I like to use a heavy cast iron skillet, as I find it retains the proper heat better and the short sides give you better access to flip the fritters.
-You’ll need enough oil in the pan to come halfway up the side of the fritters, in this case about a 1/4″ of oil.
+Using a heavy cast iron skillet helps to retain heat, while the short sides give better access to flip the fritters.
+You’ll need enough oil in the pan to come halfway up the side of the fritters, in this case, about a 1/4″ of oil.
 I like the cold pan, cold oil method, where you add the oil to the pan and heat them both together.

 Making sweet potato fritters for a crowd